PaulTreanor/paultreanor.com/pages/llamafile.md

 ---
-title: Automatically running LLMs on startup on Mac
+title: Automatically running LLMs at startup on Mac
 short: Setting up a local LLM on Mac so that it's always ready for your questions
 date: '2023-12-01'
 slug: llamafile